Watermark fonts can impact the effectiveness of your watermark.

 For example, if you take landscape shots of rural barns, you are going to want a different watermark font than someone who specializes in grunge portraits of inner-city youth.

-A flowing font that resembles a handwritten cursive may reinforce the old-fashioned, relaxed feelings that remind us of country barns, while a block lettering font might better suggest the graffiti that is found in a lot of inner-city neighbourhoods.
+A flowing font that resembles a handwritten cursive may reinforce the old-fashioned, relaxed feelings that remind us of country barns, while a block lettering font might better suggest the graffiti that is found in a lot of inner-city neighborhoods.

 Consider Multiple Fonts for a Multi-Faceted Watermark